JetBrains/kotlin-web-site/pages/security.md

 # Kotlin Security

 We do our best to make sure our products are free of security vulnerabilities.
-To reduce the risk of introducing a vulnerability, follow the best practices:
+To reduce the risk of introducing a vulnerability, you can follow these best practices:

 * Always use the latest Kotlin releases.
-We sign our releases published on [Maven Central](https://repo1.maven.org/maven2/org/jetbrains/kotlin/) with PGP keys.
-If necessary, you can verify that they are signed with these keys.
+For security purposes, we sign our releases published on [Maven Central](https://repo1.maven.org/maven2/org/jetbrains/kotlin/) with these PGP keys.
 * Use the latest versions of your application’s dependencies.
 If you still need to use a specific dependency version, periodically check if there are any new security vulnerabilities.
 You can follow [the guidelines from GitHub](https://help.github.com/en/github/managing-security-vulnerabilities/managing-vulnerabilities-in-your-projects-dependencies)